Differentially Private Boxplots: Theoretical results

-Next, we show that the whiskers and the outlyingness numbers, when appropriately normalized, are weakly consistent for their population counterparts.
-We first require a condition on the population measure. \begin{condition} There exists $K,r,L>0$ such that $\nu\in \cG_{L,r,1/4}\cap\cG_{L,r,1/2}\cap\cG_{L,r,3/4}$ and $\sup_{x\in [a,b]}f_\nu(x)\leq K<\infty$. \end{condition} Condition~\ref{cond::pop_m} requires that the population distribution have a bounded density, which is also bounded below in a neighborhood of the median and the quartiles.
-For instance, it is easily seen that Condition~\ref{cond::pop_m} is satisfied by the Gaussian, student $t$, Gamma, Beta, and uniform distribution families. \begin{theorem} For $-\infty<a<b<\infty$, if $\lambda_n\to 0$, Condition~\ref{cond::pop_m} holds and $a\leq \xi_{1/4,\nu}< \xi_{3/4,\nu}\leq b$, then, for all $\beta>1$, $q_n\rightarrow 0$ such that $nq_n\rightarrow \infty$ it holds that $\tilde\ell\conp \ell_\nu$, $\tilde u\conp u_\nu$ $\tilde o_{\ell}/n\conp o_{\ell,\nu}$ and $\tilde o_{u}/n\conp o_{u,\nu}$. \end{theorem} Theorem \ref{thm::whisker-out-consistent} implies that for large sample sizes, the skewness and tails will be correctly portrayed by the differentially private boxplot.
+Next, we show that the whiskers and the outlyingness numbers, when appropriately normalized, are weakly consistent for their population counterparts. \begin{theorem} For $-\infty<a<b<\infty$, if $\lambda_n\to 0$ and $\beta_n\to 1$ as $n\to\infty$, and Condition~\ref{cond::pop_m} holds for $p=(1/4,1/2,3/4)$, then it holds that $\tilde\ell\conp \ell_\nu$, $\tilde u\conp u_\nu$ $\tilde o_{\ell}/n\conp o_{\ell,\nu}$ and $\tilde o_{u}/n\conp o_{u,\nu}$. \end{theorem} Here $\conp$ denotes convergence in probability.
+Theorem~\ref{thm::whisker-out-consistent} says if the population density is bounded below in neighborhoods of each of the population median and the population quartiles, the population density is bounded above everywhere, and $[a,b]$ contain the quartiles, then the whiskers and outlyingness numbers will be consistent.
+To our knowledge, this is the first result concerning extreme, private quantiles.
 Together, Theorems~\ref{thm::JE_sc} and \ref{thm::whisker-out-consistent} imply that, given a large enough sample size, \texttt{DPBoxplot} will correctly represent the location, scale, skewness and tail of the underlying distribution.
-Thus, making it statistically valid for one to use the private boxplot to describe and compare multiple samples in a differentially private exploratory data analysis.
+Thus, making it statistically valid for one to use the private boxplot to describe samples in a differentially private exploratory data analysis.